 Now, for the fun part!
 The Salar de Uyuni is the largest salt flat in the world and one of Bolivia’s main tourist attractions.
 Visit during the wet season for incredible reflection shots or during the dry season for mind-blowing perspective shots.
 Whenever you go, your tour will encompass the region’s most thrilling natural landscapes, including Laguna Colorada, a vast lake home to rare flamingo species.

-For history buffs, we highly recommend the UNESCO Jesuit Missions.
+For history buffs, I highly recommend the UNESCO Jesuit Missions.
 These historic sites contain the missions (churches) that were set up by European colonizers in the 17th century with the aim of converting native peoples to Christianity and offering an intriguing mix of both native and European architectural influences.

 The gateway to the Amazon jungle in Bolivia, Rurrenabaque is another destination you shouldn’t miss on a trip to Bolivia, where you can wander through the rainforest in search of jaguars, monkeys, and other remarkable wildlife.

 Like to travel via your stomach?
-Cochabamba is known as Bolivia’s foodie capital and is a must if you’re looking to get a taste of authentic local cuisine.
+Cochabamba is known as Bolivia’s foodie capital and is a must if you’re looking to get a taste of authentic local cuisine (although, I have to say that Bolivian food isn’t the best…).

 7. Peru

-Despite this, it’s one of the most popular destinations for people traveling through South America, and, between its breathtaking natural wonders, ancient ruins, and delicious cuisine, it’s easy to see why adventurers flock to this uniquely beautiful nation en masse.
+Peru remains one of the most popular destinations for people traveling through South America, and, between its breathtaking natural wonders, ancient ruins, and delicious cuisine, it’s easy to see why adventurers flock to this uniquely beautiful nation en masse.

 How to travel in Peru safely

 There have also been a few rare incidents where tourists have been robbed at gunpoint outside luxury hotels and lodges.
 In this situation, do not resist and report the incident to the police.
-Be on the lookout for bogus taxis and only book official ones.

 A few cases of sexual assault involving lone female travelers have also been reported in Cusco and Arequipa – so never leave drinks unattended and avoid using unofficial tour agents.
+Yes, you can get tours much cheaper at the multitude of tour agencies around Cusco, but there’s no guarantee of quality or safety.

-However, remember that the serious incidents above are rare, but being aware of them is key to a safe trip.
+All in all, remember that the serious incidents above are rare, but being aware of them is key to a safe trip.

 Destinations in Peru to visit safely